1

 Minimum Qualifications

-• Must participate in CAE's DOT Drug & Alcohol Testing Program.
+• Must participate in CAE's DOT Drug & Alcohol testing program.

 Preferred Qualifications

-• Prior training or instructional experience.
+• Prior instructional or training experience.

-• Flexible vacation policy and schedule.
+• Flexible vacation policy and scheduling.

 E-Verify

-As a Federal Contractor, CAE is required to participate in the E-Verify Program to confirm eligibility to work in the United States.
-If you'd like more information about your EEO rights as an applicant under the law, please click here EEO is the Law poster.
+As a Federal Contractor, CAE participates in the E-Verify Program to confirm employment eligibility in the United States.
+For more information about your rights, please refer to the EEO is the Law poster.

 #LI-RA1